enso-org/enso-archive/docs/syntax/functions.md

     x.do_thing
   ```

+  It should be noted that this does not yet work.

 The following rules apply to code blocks:

 - Code blocks are desugared into in-order applications of monadic bind (as in